Islandora-Collaboration-Group/ISLE/docs/07_appendices/editing-the-hosts-file.md

 * Enter `Cntrl` and the letter `o` together to write the changes to the file.
 * Enter `Cntrl` and the letter `x` together to exit the file.

 ---

-#### Mac or Ubuntu Using Docker

-* **Docker For Mac** If you are using Docker For Mac, then use the IP address of `127.0.0.1` to resolve to `localhost` and to the `isle.localdomain localhost isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain` domain names

-* Open a terminal on the local laptop

-* Enter: `sudo nano /etc/hosts`
-  * _For endusers familiar with editing files on the command line, vim or alternative tools can be used in lieu of nano_

-* Enter the laptop enduser password

-* Add the values next to the `127.0.0.1 localhost` entry in the `/etc/hosts` file.

-    * `127.0.0.1 localhost isle.localdomain admin.isle.localdomain images.isle.localdomain portainer.isle.localdomain` with a space in between the entries.

-  * Enter `Cntrl` and the letter `o` together to write the changes to the file.

-  * Enter `Cntrl` and the letter `x` together to exit the file.

----